mindon/ingress-portals-finder/README.md

 [!IMPORTANT] update for API v4

-Thanks for donations from all, now total is $40.
+Thanks for donations from all, now total is $52!

+God! wish i have time to make updates …

+Thanks for your guys' donations.
+No more now, cause the project is in a paused status.

 Notice